Cromat2572/Adminify/README.md

 # Adminify
 Adminify Source Code

-The Admin Panel is still being built and all the code will be uploaded after it is published.
+Adminfiy is an admin panel that helps game developers make their games more secure.
+With the easy-to-use Admin Panel UI and ultimate security, your game will be the best and most secure.

 Make sure to give credit while using the code :)

+© 2023 Adminify, Published by Gamer Castle, Developed by Moonspace Studios, All Rights Reserved.